The National Register of Village Pumps.

 pump

-The National Register of Village Pumps continues to grow.
-I'm gleaning information from many sources, and increasingly people are contacting me to tell me of pumps in their area, or which they've seen on their travels.
+The National Register of Village Pumps continues to grow, with information coming in from many sources; ever more people are contacting me to tell me of pumps in their area, or which they've seen on their travels.
 Thanks!

 |Home|